 The language context of Quranic verses is vital for interpreting their meaning.
-The Arabic language employed in the Quran has a vast and complicated vocabulary, and many terms have several meanings.
+The Arabic language employed in the Holy Quran has a vast and complicated vocabulary, and many terms have several meanings.
 Studying the linguistic background, such as the utilization of certain words and grammatical structures, might reveal insights into the intended meaning of the lyrics.
 Knowing the language context can help us grasp the subtleties and depth of meaning in the Quranic passages.

 The thematic context of Quranic verses refers to the underlying ideas and issues covered in the text.
 Understanding the thematic framework can help us interpret particular verses in light of the wider message of the Quran.
 By exploring the patterns and motifs that flow throughout the Quran, we may develop a greater appreciation for the wisdom and advice it gives.
 The thematic background is a vital part of interpreting the Quranic verses and their significance to our lives.

 The societal context in which verses were revealed is vital to interpreting their significance.
 The Prophet Muhammad (ﷺ) and his followers lived in a certain time and place, and the hardships they experienced are mirrored in the verses.
 For example, passages advocating social justice and equality can be better understood from the perspective of the Prophet’s attempts to construct a just and equitable society in seventh-century Arabia.